Thursday, August 13, 2009

 It's all downhill from here.
 In a good way.

 At 25, I went to grad school.
 I borrowed magic money I could never conceive of paying back and my job was only to learn, to share ideas, and to write them down.
-I ate French fries with gravy and drank chocolate milk shakes at diners at 2 am.
-I hadn’t quite yet figured out that smoking was bad, and drinking didn’t lead to the all day hangovers I experience today (after three measly beers.)
+I ate French fries with gravy and drank chocolate milk shakes at diners at 2 am without worrying about the calories.
+I hadn’t quite yet figured out that smoking was bad, and drinking didn’t lead to the all-day hangovers I experience today (after three, okay two, measly beers.)
 I sat in coffeeshops, wrote deep thoughts in notebooks and tried to appear mysterious.
 And succeeded.
 I met friends I still have today and lovers I still tell stories about.
 I had summers off.

 Then I turned 27 and moved to New England, where the weather and the people are sometimes colder than seems necessary.
 I got a real job, a 401(k) and a student loan repayment plan.
 And as predicated, it’s been all-downhill since.

 But then again...I got married last year.
 In Italy.
 On a terrace over looking the Mediterranean Ocean.
-To a guy who everyone falls in love with about 4 minutes and 12 seconds after meeting him.
-Or maybe 4 minutes 30.
+To a guy who everyone falls in love with about 3 minutes and 12 seconds after meeting him.
+Or maybe it's 3 minutes and 30 seconds.
 But less than 5, I’m sure.
 We got married on a Thursday at 4:30pm.
 (That is absolutely the coolest thing you can possibly do on a Thursday at 4:30pm.)
 It was just the two of us and two dear friends and a gorgeous May afternoon.

 These days, I’m staring 35 in the face and thinking yep.
 33. That was it.
 Doesn’t get any better than that.
 Of course, just yesterday I was sitting on the sofa next to the instantly loveable husband, who put his arm around me as I pet my dog whose fur is as soft and delicate as a dandelion you can blow on.
 That was pretty good, too.
 If that’s on the downhill, maybe it’s not going to be such a bad ride.